KitkouskiKalani/war_demo/docs/RULES.md

 - **Flush** reduced from +10 to +8 (slightly easier than straights)
 - **Straight flush** reduced from +25 to +20 (still best, but less swingy)
 - **Straight** unchanged at +10 (hardest to set up intentionally)

+---

+## Lane Resolution Changes (v1.2)

+The lane resolution system was updated in v1.2 to provide more strategic depth:

+- **Delayed Resolution**: Instead of lanes only resolving when both players have 3 cards, a filled lane now auto-resolves after a 2-turn countdown
+- **Response Window**: The opponent gets exactly two turns to respond to a filled lane
+- **Visual Indicators**: Pending lanes display "Resolves in X" text and glow (yellow for 2 turns, red for 1 turn)
+- **Strategic Implications**: Players have more time to respond, creating opportunities for tactical counterplay

+### AI Strategy (v1.2)

+The AI opponent uses the following priority system:

+1. **Urgency First**: Respond to opponent-filled lanes that will auto-resolve next turn
+2. **Complete Lanes**: Fill lanes where AI has 2 cards
+3. **Build Lanes**: Continue building in lanes where AI has 1 card
+4. **Start Lanes**: Begin new lanes with lowest value cards
+5. **Discard**: Only as absolute last resort (when no legal lane plays exist)

+General principle: AI plays lowest value cards first to preserve high-value cards for later turns.